roseiaa/roseiaa/README.md

 ## Hi, welcome to my profile! 👋
-I'm Roseiaa, but you can call me Luke.
-I am an upcoming developer passionate about all things code!
+My name is Roseiaa, but you can call me Luke.
+I am an upcoming developer who is passionate about all things code!

 ## About Me